Secondary contact: Hybrid zones

 A hybrid zone may appear during secondary contact, meaning there would be an area where the two populations cohabitate and produce hybrids, often arranged in a cline.
 The width of the zone may vary from tens of meters to several hundred kilometers.
 A hybrid zone may be stable, or it may not.
 Some shift in one direction, which may eventually lead to the extinction of the receding population.
 Some expand over time until the two populations fuse.

 Reinforcement may occur in hybrid zones.

 Hybrid zones are important study systems for speciation.

 Reinforcement

 Reinforcement is the evolution towards increased reproductive isolation due to selection against hybridization.
 This occurs when the populations already have some reproductive isolation, but still hybridize to some extent.
 Because hybridization is costly (e.g. giving birth and raising a weak offspring), natural selection favors strong isolation mechanisms that can avoid such outcome, such as assortative mating.
 Evidence for speciation by reinforcement has been accumulating since the 1990s.

 Hybrid speciation

 Occasionally, the hybrids may be able to survive and reproduce, but not backcross with either of the two parental lineages, thus becoming a new species.
-This often occur in plants through polyploidy, including in many important food crops.
+This often occurs in plants through polyploidy, including in many important food crops.

 Occasionally, the hybrids may lead to the extinction of one or both parental lineages.